ktor-doc-jp/ktor-doc-jp/pages/quickstart/faq.md

 {: #missing-accept-issue }

 > There is a [known issue](https://github.com/ktorio/ktor/issues/38) in Ktor <= 0.9.1,
-> that when a client do not send Accept header, the content negotiation assumes no accepting anything.
+> that when a client does not send an Accept header, the content negotiation assumes that there is no accepting anything.
 > Since 0.9.2-alpha-1, ktor assumes it should accept everything when no Accept header is sent.

-## How can I test latest commits on master?
+## How can I test the latest commits on master?
 {: #bleeding-edge }

 You can use jitpack to get builds from master that are not yet released: